A Safe and Comfortable Place

-The UW-Stout Counseling Center provides many different resources for students including individual, group, and couples counseling, same-day crisis appointment, Zen Zone for relaxation, self-help tips, WellTrack app, and more.
+UW-Stout's Student Counseling Center provides many different resources for students including individual, group, and couples counseling, same-day crisis appointments, Zen Zone for relaxation, self-help tips and our self-help platform You.uwstout.edu.

-- We are located on the 4th floor of Bowman Hall.
+- The office is located on the 4th floor of Bowman Hall.

 - Your student can contact the Student Counseling Center at 715-232-2468.